Azure/secrets-store-csi-driver-provider-azure/charts/csi-secrets-store-provider-azure/README.md

 # csi-secrets-store-provider-azure

-Azure Key Vault provider for Secret Store CSI driver allows you to get secret contents stored in Azure Key Vault instance and use the Secret Store CSI driver interface to mount them into Kubernetes pods.
+Azure Key Vault provider for Secrets Store CSI driver allows you to get secret contents stored in Azure Key Vault instance and use the Secrets Store CSI driver interface to mount them into Kubernetes pods.

 ## Installation